 Please use this identifier to cite or link to this item:

-http://bura.brunel.ac.uk/handle/2438/14835| Title: | Are U.K. Citizens Satisfied With E-Government Services?
+https://bura.brunel.ac.uk/handle/2438/14835| Title: | Are U.K. Citizens Satisfied With E-Government Services?
 Identifying and Testing Antecedents of Satisfaction |

 | Authors: | Weerakkody, V Irani, Z Lee, H Hindi, N Osman, I |

-| Keywords: | Citizens;e-government;IS success model;satisfaction;trust;United Kingdom |
+| Keywords: | citizens;e-government;IS success model;satisfaction;trust;United Kingdom |

-| Issue Date: | 2016 |
+| Issue Date: | 9-Aug-2016 |

-| Abstract: | ABSTRACT Citizens’ satisfaction is acknowledged as one of the most significant influences for e-government adoption and diffusion.
+| Abstract: | Citizens’ satisfaction is acknowledged as one of the most significant influences for e-government adoption and diffusion.
 This study examines the impact of information quality, system quality, trust, and cost on user satisfaction of e-government services.
 Using a survey, this study collected 1518 valid responses from e-government service adopters across the United Kingdom.
 Our empirical outcomes show the five factors identified in this study have a significant impact on U.K. citizens’ satisfaction with e-government services |

-| URI: | http://bura.brunel.ac.uk/handle/2438/14835 |
+| URI: | https://bura.brunel.ac.uk/handle/2438/14835 |

-| DOI: | http://dx.doi.org/10.1080/10580530.2016.1220216 |
+| DOI: | https://doi.org/10.1080/10580530.2016.1220216 |

 | ISSN: | 1058-0530 |

-| Appears in Collections: | Brunel Business School Research Papers |
+| Appears in Collections: | Department of Strategy, Entrepreneurship and Management Research Papers * |

 Files in This Item: